ga-vo/scalaf/README.md

-# scalaf - Introducción a la computación en paralelo
+# scalaf - Introducción a la computación paralela

 Use `./run.sh` to execute simulate scripts and show a plot of times vs number of threads